solislemuslab/dna-nn/notebook.md

+# Neural network models

+We have worked done for the preliminary results on the submitted R01

+# Machine learning project Fall 2019-2020
+People
+- Aryan Adhlakha (junior, CS)
+- Lareina Liu (senior, stat)
+- Zhaoyi (Kevin) Zhang (sophomore, CS+DS)

+Folder: `ml-methods`.

-# Data
+## Data

 Copied from `NIH/R01-neural-nets/Oct2019/preliminary-data`.
+We put in `data/data1`.

 We have two datasets